Andrias

-Andrias is a genus of giant salamanders.
-It includes the largest salamanders in the world, with A. japonicus reaching a length of 1.44 m, and A. sligoi reaching 1.80 m.
+Andrias is a genus of giant salamanders that includes the largest extant amphibians in the world.
+These include species such as Andrias japonicus which can reach a length of 1.44 m, and Andrias sligoi which can reach a length of 1.80 m.

 While extant species are known only from East Asia, several extinct species in the genus are known from late Oligocene and Neogene aged fossils collected in Europe and North America, indicating that the genus formerly had a much wider range.

 Taxonomy

 The generic name derives from Ancient Greek ἀνδριάς, "statue".
 The former name was Megalobatrachus, from Ancient Greek meaning "giant frog".